daijro/camoufox/pythonlib/README.md

         Whether to block all images.
     block_webrtc (Optional[bool]):
         Whether to block WebRTC entirely.
-    firefox_user_prefs (Optional[Dict[str, Any]]):
-        Firefox user preferences to set.
+    allow_webgl (Optional[bool]):
+        Whether to allow WebGL.
+To prevent leaks, only use this for special cases. geoip (Optional[Union[str, bool]]):
+        Calculate longitude, latitude, timezone, country, & locale based on the IP address.
+        Pass the target IP address to use, or `True` to find the IP address automatically. locale (Optional[str]):
+        Locale to use in Camoufox.
     addons (Optional[List[str]]):
         List of Firefox addons to use.
-    fingerprint (Optional[Fingerprint]):
-        BrowserForge fingerprint to use.
+    fonts (Optional[List[str]]):
+        Fonts to load into Camoufox (in addition to the default fonts for the target `os`).
-        If not provided, a random fingerprint will be generated based on the provided os & user_agent. exclude_addons (Optional[List[DefaultAddons]]):
+        Takes a list of font family names that are installed on the system. exclude_addons (Optional[List[DefaultAddons]]):
         Default addons to exclude.
-Passed as a list of camoufox.DefaultAddons enums. user_agent (Optional[ListOrString]):
+Passed as a list of camoufox.DefaultAddons enums. fingerprint (Optional[Fingerprint]):
+        Use a custom BrowserForge fingerprint.
+Note: Not all values will be implemented.
+        If not provided, a random fingerprint will be generated based on the provided os & user_agent. screen (Optional[Screen]):
+        NOT YET IMPLEMENTED: Constrains the screen dimensions of the generated fingerprint.
+        Takes a browserforge.fingerprints.Screen instance.
+    executable_path (Optional[str]):
+        Custom Camoufox browser executable path.
+    firefox_user_prefs (Optional[Dict[str, Any]]):
+        Firefox user preferences to set.
+    proxy (Optional[Dict[str, str]]):
-        User agent to use for the fingerprint generation.
-Either a string or a list of strings.
+        Proxy to use for the browser.
-        Note: This must be a valid BrowserForge User-Agent string.
-              To use a different user agent, set the "navigator.userAgent" preference in `config`. fonts (Optional[List[str]]):
-        Fonts to load into Camoufox (in addition to the default fonts for the target `os`).
-        Takes a list of font family names that are installed on the system. args (Optional[List[str]]):
+        Note: If geoip is True, a request will be sent through this proxy to find the target IP. ff_version (Optional[int]):
+        Firefox version to use.
+Defaults to the current Camoufox version.
+        To prevent leaks, only use this for special cases. args (Optional[List[str]]):
         Arguments to pass to the browser.
     env (Optional[Dict[str, Union[str, float, bool]]]):
         Environment variables to set.
-    executable_path (Optional[str]):
-        Custom Camoufox browser executable path.
     **launch_options (Dict[str, Any]):
         Additional Firefox launch options.
 ```